-- Applies to observational studies too. - The null hypothesis is that the explanatory variable(s) and response variable(s) are independent. - It's even better than that.
+- Applies to observational studies too (is the assumption of random sampling really necessary?). - The null hypothesis is that the explanatory variable(s) and response variable(s) are independent. - It's even better than that.
 Bell and Doksum (1967) proved that any valid distribution-free test of independence must be a permutation test (maybe a permutation test in disguise). - It doesn't matter if data are categorical or quantitative.
 By scrambling the data, any possible relationship between explanatory and response variables is destroyed. - If either explanatory or response variable is multivariate, scramble vectors of data.